graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 [Request](#sec-Request) and [Response](#sec-Response).

-If the media type in a `Content-Type` or `Accept` header does not include encoding information, then `utf-8` MUST be assumed (e.g. for header `Content-Type: application/graphql-response+json`, UTF-8 encoding would be assumed).
+If the media type in a `Content-Type` or `Accept` header does not include encoding information and matches one of the officially recognized media types, then `utf-8` MUST be assumed (e.g. for header `Content-Type: application/graphql-response+json`, UTF-8 encoding would be assumed).
-UTF-8 encoding MUST be supported for JSON requests and results.

 # Request